 - No burning within restricted areas

 Other Types of Fires Not Covered

 Bon Fires are large outdoor fires usually utilized for ceremonial purposes or a barbecue pit.
-These fire are permitted in the City but require a special permit and large amounts of open space.
+These fires are permitted in the City but require a special permit and large amounts of open space.

-Open Burning is utilizing fire to burn grass, brush and other yard waste or left over building materials.
-These types of fires are not permitted in the City
+Brush Fires are fires to burn grass, brush, and other yard waste or leftover building materials.
+These types of fires are not permitted in the City.

 Ohio Revised Code 1503.18;